Kreijstal/ponytown/README.md

 Besides I'm not sure how to organize this shit either, help.
 ### How did you know you could do this?
 Well, I didn't, but this couldn've been possible without bootsy and niggest, technical and emotional support
+### What do you want in exchange for this?
+Help me become a better programmer.
 ### How can I help?
 Wow, do you want to help?
 Well, uhm, I don't even know what to do most of the time, but you can check out the trello, the trello was supposed to be a place to put the things that we have to do but I filled it with too much bullshit about how the game worked.
 Sorry niggest.